 Much like in wet shaving, pulling the skin tout gives the epilator the best chance of pulling out hair while minimizing pain.

-This is a technique that’s important on areas where the skin folds such as knees and calves.
+This is a technique that’s important in areas where the skin folds, such as knees and calves.

 On sensitive areas like the underarms, raise your arm up and try to pull the skin with the same hand.

 Step 6: Always go against the grain

 Going against the grain will help the epilator in plucking more hair follicles with fewer passes.